-This requires that vendors and sub-contractors are equipped with all the relevant training and certification to carry out each element of works being carried out.
+This requires that vendors and sub-contractors are equipped with all the relevant training and certification to carry out each element of works.
 Evidence of installer qualification/certification must be provided to your customer (who in turn will send this to Power NI).